ChicoChen/AI_MineSweeper/README.md

 -
 .finished minesweeper CLI by C++(6/26)

-.still working on python, trying to extract gameboard information(7/3)
+.successfully extract gameboard information using python(7/3)

+.currently working on logic of AI agent...